3939 Landmark St.Culver City, CA 90232 • email@example.com • (310) 979-2184 | PARENT PORTAL | BOARD PORTAL

 Educational records and reports.

-Other pertinent information include school district IEPs (if applicable), speech and language evaluations, tutoring reports, and optometric reports.
+Other pertinent information includes school district IEPs (if applicable), speech and language evaluations, tutoring reports, and optometric reports.

 $220 Application Fee.